Adamm00/IPSet_ASUS/README.md

 "sh /jffs/scripts/firewall import URL" This Bans All IPs From URL

 Here Are Some Example Deport Commands;
-"sh /jffs/scripts/firewall import URL" This Unbans All IPs From URL
+"sh /jffs/scripts/firewall deport URL" This Unbans All IPs From URL

 Here Are Some Example Debug Commands;
 "sh /jffs/scripts/firewall debug restart" Restart Firewall Completely